jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab10_Finite State Machines .md

 endmodule
 ```

-And we can run Simulation to check the code by clicking the Run Simulation under the SIMULATION and choose the first Run Behavioral Simulation.
+We can run a Simulation to check the code by clicking the Run Simulation under the SIMULATION and choosing the first Run Behavioral Simulation.

 <div align=center><img src="imgs/v2/56.png" alt="drawing" width="900"/></div>

 ## Moore FSM
 A general model of a Moore sequential machine is shown below.
 Its output is generated from the state
 register block.
 The next state is determined using the present (current) input and the present (current)
 state.
-Here the state register is also modeled using D flip-flops.
-Normally Moore machines are described
+Here, the state register is also modeled using D flip-flops.
+Normally, Moore machines are described
-using three blocks, one of which must be a sequential and the other two can be modeled using ```always``` blocks or a combination of ```always``` and dataflow modeling constructs.
+using three blocks, one of which must be sequential, and the other two can be modeled using ```always``` blocks or a combination of ```always``` and dataflow modeling constructs.

 <div align=center><img src="imgs/v2/57.png" alt="drawing" width="400"/></div>

 Here is the state graph of the same parity checker to be modeled as a Moore machine.
-The associate model is shown below
+The associate model is shown below.

 <div align=center><img src="imgs/v2/58.png" alt="drawing" width="400"/></div>